 Sound decision-making skills are mandatory requirements in any business analyst job description.
 Business Analysts should be capable of assessing inputs from stakeholders, analyzing a situation, and selecting the right plan of action.
 In terms of its survival ability and sustaining profits, the viability of an organization will depend significantly on the decision-making skills of business analysts.

-Planning the scope of a project to directing the workforce, forecasting budgets to managing change requests, and monitoring time constraints are elements in almost business analyst job descriptions.
-Being an interdisciplinary job role, business analysts should possess high-level managerial skills to handle projects from the start to end.
+From planning the scope of a project and directing a workforce, to forecasting budgets and managing change requests, as well as monitoring time constraints, these are just some aspects of the business analyst job description.
+Being an interdisciplinary job role, business analysts should possess high-level managerial skills to handle projects from beginning to end.

 Salary of a Business Analyst

-Expect to be well compensated and enjoy highly rewarding experiences if you succeed in breaking into this career.
-According to the latest Payscale.com data, a business analyst in the US can rake in an annual salary of $67,762, while for a business analyst based in India, the average salary could fall anywhere between ₹8-14 lacs.
+Expect to be well compensated and enjoy highly rewarding experiences if you succeed in breaking into this career field.
+According to the latest data from Indeed.com, a business analyst in the US earns an average annual base salary of $73,945, while for a business analyst based in India, the average salary is ₹750,500 yearly.

-After 1-5 years, most entry-level business analysts make headway into advanced positions as senior business analysts or project managers.
+After one to five years, most entry-level business analysts make headway into advanced positions as senior business analysts or project managers.
 However, experience level, location, and industry will greatly influence how much you make as a business analyst.
 Those in the financial or technical field are known to earn more than their peers in other fields.

 How to Become a Business Analyst